OfficeDev/O365-Angular-Microsoft-Graph-Profile/README.md

 6. The value of **Sign-on URL** is the URL where the application will be hosted.
 Use *http://127.0.0.1:8080/* for the sample project.

 7. The value of **App ID URI** is a unique identifier for Azure AD to identify the app.
-You can use http://{your_subdomain}/O365-Angular-Profile, where {your_subdomain} is the subdomain of .onmicrosoft you specified while signing up for your Office 365 Developer Site.
+You can use http://{your_subdomain}/O365-Angular-Profile, where {your_subdomain} is the subdomain of .onmicrosoft you specified while signing up for your Office 365 business account.
 Then click the check mark to provision the application.

 8. Once the application is successfully added, the Quick Start page for the application appears.
 From here, select the **Configure** tab.